-In 2020, walking has become an ever popular hobby and activity and at The Cottage in the Wood, here is our Top Five Walks in the Malvern Hills list.
-We have all taken the opportunity this year to get out more into the great British Countryside.
+Walking has become an ever popular hobby and activity and at The Cottage in the Wood, here is our Top Five Walks in the Malvern Hills list.
+We have all taken the opportunity to get out more into the great British Countryside.
 Explore the beautiful landscapes that we are so lucky to live amongst.
 Not only are we situated high in the hills with breathtaking views of the Severn Valley from our hotel rooms, restaurant, and Terrace, but we have easy access routes to the Malvern Hills too.

 As you walk around the hotel, you’ll notice some easy to spot signs which point you in the right direction to the hills!